 Once filed, your invention is patent pending.
 Filing online generates an electronic filing receipt.
 In addition, the patent office will review the submission to ensure all of the required parts are present and in acceptable format.
 If the application is complete and proper, the patent office will send a filing receipt.
 However, if the application is incomplete or improper, the patent office will send a notice of missing parts, or a notice of incomplete application.

-Carson Patents® can help file for patent protection for your invention.
-Contact us to start the steps to patenting your invention or idea in a utility or a design patent application.
-Read about patenting costs.
+Carson Patents® can help with patenting step three filing.
+We can file for patent protection for your invention.
+Contact us to start the steps to patent your invention or idea in a utility or a design patent application.
+Check out our article about patent cost.